jchardy7/unwrapped/FINDINGS.md

 - Outliers are spread across genres rather than concentrated in one — no single genre is systematically "noisy."
 - Several outliers are intentional artistic departures (Opeth's acoustic track in death metal, j-hope's quiet outro), rather than mislabeled data.
 - The comedy genre appears twice, suggesting its audio profile is highly variable — comedy tracks range from lo-fi spoken word to full electronic production.
-- Deviation scores drop off quickly after the top few outliers: 16 of the 20 tracks cluster between 2.8 and 3.5, indicating that extreme outliers are rare.
+- Deviation scores drop off quickly after the top few outliers: there are 16 of the 20 tracks cluster between 2.8 and 3.5, indicating that extreme outliers are rare.
 The vast majority of tracks sit comfortably within their genre's audio norms.

 ---